-This panel can be changed to display a best source depth for the sonar, intensity distribution chart & overlay EIA data.
+The PODgram panel can be changed to display a best source depth for the sonar, intensity distribution chart & overlay EIA data.

-Top right shows the propagation and reverberation loss (in yellow) curves for four target depths.
+Top right shows the propagation and reverberation loss curves (in yellow) for four target depths.
 We believe that the use of reverberation loss curves is a unique WADER feature and allows a direct comparison between received propagation loss and reverberation.